Although Nitrox has been used for recreational diving for almost 25 years, it is still often misunderstood.

 Enriched air nitrox slows down the nitrogen dissolution rate in our bloodstream, because there is less nitrogen in the mix that we’re breathing.
 The higher the percentage of your enriched air blend, the more extra oxygen will replace nitrogen.

 Divers use enriched air nitrox for several reasons.
-An increased no decompression limit means longer bottom times.
+An increased no decompression limit means longer bottom times (the amount of time you can spend at a depth).
 The lower percentage of nitrogen in the nitrox you’re breathing means your bloodstream is also absorbing nitrogen more slowly.

 EAN is best applied to shallower dives.
 As an example of the improved bottom time one may realise by using EAN is for a diver making a dive to 18 metres on air has a no decompression limit of 56 minutes.
 In contrast, a diver making the same dive on Nitrox containing 36% oxygen would have a no decompression limit of 125 minutes.
 That's an hour more bottom time!
 (Results based on the PADI Recreational Dive Planner)

 Surface intervals are usually shorter on nitrox as well.
 Since there is less nitrogen to off-gas, a diver on enriched air will be able to re-enter the water sooner than a diver using normal air after completing the same profile.
 This also means that divers using enriched air typically have longer maximum bottom times on repetitive dives.

 Enriched air divers are often less tired at the end of the day as well because of less off-gassing.

 Enriched air can be a valuable safety buffer for divers who choose to use it while following normal air tables, computers, profiles and procedures.
 Doing so creates a considerable conservative margin that further reduces the risk of decompression sickness.